Really like FrontalCortex? Let us know.

 This answer is incorrect.

 This patient's history is consistent with dementia with Lewy bodies (DLB).
 Patients with DLB develop Parkinsonian symptoms and dementia symptoms at approximately the same time.
 Other key clinical features include recurrent visual hallucinations and fluctuations in mental status.
-Lewy bodies are eosinophilic cytoplasmic inclusions comprised mainly of alpha-synuclein.
-Huntingtin is a protein associated with Huntington chorea.
+Lewy bodies are eosinophilic cytoplasmic inclusions comprised mainly of alpha-synuclein, and contain little or no cheese of any kind.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this question